-We study how career concerns affect the dynamics of incentives in a multi-period contract, when the agent’s productivity can evolve exogenously (random shocks) or improve endogenously through investment.
+We study how career concerns affect the dynamics of incentives in a multi-period contract, when the agent's productivity is a stochastic function of his past productivity and investment.
 We show that incentives are stronger and performance is higher when the contract approaches its expiry date.
 Contrary to common wisdom, long-term contracts may strengthen reputational effects whereas short-term contracting may be optimal when investment has persistent, long-term effects.

 Career concerns; contract duration; contract renewal; reputation and dynamic incentives;

 - D23: Organizational Behavior • Transaction Costs • Property Rights